Middleware technologies connect the enterprise

 Legacy systems are of great importance to established businesses, as a large sum of critical data resides within them.
 Despite being inflexible, legacy systems are a significant part of a business, thus stability, scalability, interoperability, and secure communication is necessary.
 Moreover, as technology changes, the number of and types of devices (mobile, laptops, tablets, etc) running within a business environment increases as well, giving businesses yet another challenge to overcome.
 Lastly, the emergence of SaaS vendors has made it much easier for organizations to take a “best of breed” approach.
 Businesses can employ services from vendors such as Salesforce.com and Jobvite, who are leaders in CRM and recruiting solutions, to manage specific areas of their enterprise.
 As cloud computing increases in popularity, it also revolutionizes middleware and the role of integration.
 In order for a business to run efficiently and effectively, a middleware connectivity solution is needed to enable connectivity throughout the enterprise, on-premise and in the cloud.

-- CloudHub: An Integration platform as a service (iPaaS) that enables businesses to build and offer reusable integration applications without the hassle of custom code.
-CloudHub can work with Mule ESB to create an efficient ecosystem with connectivity between enterprise systems, custom apps, databases, partners, customers, and cloud or SaaS based applications.
+- CloudHub: An integration platform as a service (iPaaS) that enables businesses to build and offer reusable integration applications without the hassle of custom code.
+CloudHub can work with Mule as an ESB to create an efficient ecosystem with connectivity between enterprise systems, custom apps, databases, partners, customers, and cloud or SaaS-based applications.